rgilks/tre-website/docs/SPEC.md

 ---

-## Project Detail View
+## Project Detail View ✅ IMPLEMENTED

 - Clicking a project opens a **dedicated detail route**: `/project/[name]`.
 - **Iframe embedding**: If `homepageUrl` exists, display it in a responsive iframe.
 - **YouTube video support**: If a project has a `youtubeUrl` field, display an embedded YouTube video player above the iframe or as an alternative to the iframe.
-- **Overlay**: Bottom-left corner shows the TRE logo with a green glow; clicking it returns to the home page.
+- **Overlay**: Bottom-right corner shows the TRE logo with a green glow; clicking it returns to the home page.
 - Fallback if iframe disallowed (`X-Frame-Options`): display a styled link to open in new tab.
 - Project detail page also shows description, topics, GitHub button, and YouTube video if available.